 Campers stay in bunk beds in a large, rustic, one-room cabin with approximately ten new friends and one cabin counselor.* Six cabins form a unit, which is supervised by a Unit Director.
-Rest room facilities, camp fire rings, picnic tables, and recreation equipment are located within each unit.
+Restroom facilities, camp fire rings, picnic tables, recreation equipment are located within each unit.
 Cabins are inspected for cleanliness each day by Unit Directors.
-The cleanest cabin of the unit receives a special honor on their last day at camp. *The number of campers per cabin, unit, or session may adjust depending on current guidelines for camps at the time of summer operation.
+The cleanest cabin of the unit receives a special honor on their last day at camp. *The number of campers per cabin, unit, or session may adjust depending on current COVID-19 guidelines for camps at the time of summer operation.

 Blue Lake’s counseling staff is comprised primarily of college students majoring in the arts and/or education.
 Most are upperclassmen, some are graduate students, and many have been Blue Lake campers before.
 The counseling staff supervise campers throughout the day, including all meals, recreation, free-time, and evening activities.
 They also assist faculty with class preparation and plan group activities for students.
 All of our staff members strive 24 hours a day to make each camper’s experience fun, safe, worthwhile, and memorable.

 Students are housed according to grade, major, and gender.
 You will be placed in a cabin with others who are close in age and studying the same artistic discipline.
 Blue Lake celebrates the interconnectedness of the arts, so you’ll also have the opportunity to share experiences with others who have different interests and talents throughout the camp experience.
 Most students who come to camp do not know others.
 Making new friends is a priority for everyone within the camp community!
 Visit Housing & Cabin Mates for more information on housing policies.